Best-by-feb132024/Camilla-FE-embed/README.md

+**EDIT** March 2023: I now have a Camilla sd LORA https://civitai.com/models/11890/camilla-fe

+I reccomend using that instead.

 # Camilla-FE-embed
 NSFW textual inversion embed for stable diffusion based on R34 images of Camilla from fire emblem.
 To be used with stable diffusion (prefferably waifu diffusion 1.3 or Novel AI)